UrbanCode/Siebel-UCD/README.md

 1. Expand the Groovy project that you checked-out from example template.
 2. Open build.xml file and execute it as an Ant Build operation (Run As -> Ant Build)
-3. The built plugin is located at releases/UCDSiebelPlugin_v<version>.zip
+3. The built plugin is located at releases/Siebel-UCD-v<version>.dev.zip

 ### How to build the plugin from command line:

 1. Navigate to the base folder of the project through command line.
 2. Make sure that there is build.xml file there, and then execute 'ant' command.
-3. The built plugin is located at releases/UCDSiebelPlugin_vdev.zip
+3. The built plugin is located at releases/Siebel-UCD-v<version>.dev.zip
-Note: Edit the Build.xml to change the version 'dev' to a release number.